robelest/robelest/journal/2025-12-25-replicate-local-first.md

 - Let developers plug in their own conflict resolution if they want

 This would be the Swiss Army knife of sync solutions.
 Flexible, powerful, unopinionated.

+## The Anti-Pattern: Two Databases Fighting for Authority

+What I didn't realize: **RxDB is meant to BE the backend, not work WITH another backend.**

+The architecture I was building had a fundamental flaw.
+RxDB and Convex both wanted to own the data layer.
+RxDB expected to be the source of truth with its own persistence and sync.
+Convex expected to be the source of truth with its reactive subscriptions and mutations.

+Putting them together meant:
+- Extra reads: RxDB reading from IndexedDB, then Convex reading from its tables
+- Extra writes: Changes going to RxDB first, then syncing to Convex, then Convex syncing back
+- Broken sync: Convex's default reactive sync was now competing with RxDB's replication protocol

+I was breaking Convex's elegant sync model by shoving another database layer in the middle.

 ## 34 Commits of Fighting Reality